-- A. Infantile Spasms (must meet all): - 1.
-Currently receiving medication via Pennsylvania Health and Wellness benefit or member has previously met all initial approval criteria or the Continuity of Care policy (PA.LTSS.PHAR.01) applies; - 2.
+A. Infantile Spasms (must meet all):

+- 1. Currently receiving medication via PA Health & Wellness benefit or member has previously met all initial approval criteria or the Continuity of Care policy (PA.LTSS.PHAR.01) applies; - 2.
 Age < 2 years; - 3.
-Documentation indicating positive response to therapy; - 4.
-If request is for a dose increase, new dose does not exceed 150 U/m (divided into twice daily injections of 75 U/m).
+Member is responding positively to therapy; - 4.
+If request is for a dose increase, new dose does not exceed 150 U/m2 (divided into twice daily injections of 75 U/m2).